nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 # Quality

 The following quality checks are mandatory and are performed during CI.
-They run on the entire `lua` directory` return 1 on any failure.
+They run on the entire `lua` directory and return 1 on any failure.

 You can run them all via `make` or `make all`